tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 integrate with Pry by whatever means necessary to provide the advertised functionality.
 For example, `pry-debugger` and `pry-byebug` (a fork of `pry-debugger`) both intercept calls to `Pry.start` to inject their behavior.
-Taking an alternate approach, `pry-remote` adds an entirely different interface for starting a Pry session, `Object#remote_pry`, that encapsulates the logic to transform a Pry breakpoint into a fully functional [Distributed Ruby (DRb)][DRb - Wikibooks] server, ready for a remote client to connect.
+Taking another alternate approach, `pry-remote` adds an entirely different interface for starting a Pry session, `Object#remote_pry`, that encapsulates the logic to transform a Pry breakpoint into a fully functional [Distributed Ruby (DRb)][DRb - Wikibooks] server, ready for a remote client to connect and begin debugging.

 Seeing as the Ruby language facilitates just about any kind of advanced Pry integration one might want to monkeypatch in, we won't discuss more advanced means of integrating with Pry.
-Instead, we'll focus on the facilities built into Pry specifically for plugin integration.
+Instead, let's take a look at the facilities built into Pry specifically for plugin integration.

 ## Integrating with Pry

-As we've uncovered so far, there are three primary mechanisms for Pry plugins to integrate with Pry: by using the customization API, by adding commands to the Pry shell and/or by registering callbacks into the read-eval-print loop or session life-cycle.
-Since many of the configurables exposed by Pry's customization API are intended for manipulation from a user's `.pryrc` file, let's start there to get a better feeling for what can be accomplished with simple configuration and what is better suited to a more fully-featured plugin.
+As we've uncovered so far, there are three primary mechanisms for Pry plugins to integrate with Pry: the customization API, Pry commands, and Pry's system of hooks into the read-eval-print loop or session life-cycle.
+Since many of the configurables exposed by Pry's customization API are intended for manipulation from a user's `.pryrc` file and don't require a full-fledged plugin, let's start there to get a better feeling for what can be accomplished with simple configuration and what is better suited to a more fully-featured plugin.

 ### Pry's customization API